 What do I need to sign up?

-No entry requirements in respect of this course; it is suitable for anyone who owns a sewing machine and has an interest in learning how to use it.
+No entry requirements in respect of this workshop; it is suitable for anyone who owns a sewing machine and has an interest in learning how to use it.

 Is there anything else I need to know?